 It’s a brave person who says that they fully understand bitcoin.
 Bitcoin is a ‘crypto-currency,’ a digital asset.
 You can buy and sell bitcoins, or exchange them for goods and services in the physical world, almost instantaneously, effectively bypassing banks and the mainstream financial system.

-Bitcoin has been legal tender in Australia since 1 July this year, and is also legal currency in countries such as the United States, Canada, Germany, Italy, France, Switzerland, Japan, South Korea, Taiwan, Israel and India.
+Bitcoin has been legal tender in Australia since 1 July 2017, and is also legal currency in countries such as the United States, Canada, Germany, Italy, France, Switzerland, Japan, South Korea, Taiwan, Israel and India.
 China is the only exception.
 It was legal tender there until recently but it announced a crackdown on bitcoin trading and initial coin offerings (ICOs) – a fundraising method in which companies offer subscribers digital currency instead of stock – earlier in September, as part of a series of measures against financial speculation.
 South Korea followed suit later in the month.
-There is belief now that as a result of China’s stance on bitcoin, countries like Australian and Japan are also looking at tightening regulation around the speculative side of this currency.
+There is belief now that as a result of China’s stance on bitcoin, other countries may follow suit in also looking at tightening regulation around the speculative side of this currency.
+Australia has currently passed legislation requiring cryptocurrency exchanges to disclose details of investors and transactions while AUSTRAC will be tasked with monitoring cryptocurrency use for money laundering and financing terrorism.

 Unlike other currencies, bitcoin is not issued by a sovereign nation’s central bank: it is mined, or created, from the depths of the internet.
 The “miners” use specialised computer hardware and software – and huge amounts of electricity – to solve complex mathematical problems, for which they are issued a certain number of bitcoins in exchange.
 The miners are trying to find bitcoin by creating new links in its “blockchain,” which is essentially a huge digital ledger.